Dohaibrahim106/alx-pre_course/README.md

-“This is the first file in the directory”
+“This is the first file update in the directory ”